When hiring somebody, it's important that you can make a fully informed decision to limit the chances of any disasters in the future.

 Spent convictions on the other hand have surpassed a certain amount of time, and employers are advised to treat the individual as though the conviction never happened.

 Some convictions will never become spent, such as terrorism, or sexual offences.
-You can find a full list of convictions that will always be unspent by clicking here.

 Whether a social media offence would appear in which category, will depend on the type of crime, and how long ago it was committed.